If you’re confused as to what an 18-wheeler is, well they’re the largest trucks on the road.

 Nearly everyone is familiar with axles, but tractor-trailers have steer axles, drive axles, and trailer axles.

-Though steer and trailer axles are pretty self-explanatory, it’s the drive axles at the back of the tractor that are connected to the engine via the driveshaft.
+Though steer and trailer axles are pretty self-explanatory, drive axles are at the back of the tractor.
+They connect to the engine via the driveshaft.

 These axles take all that power from the diesel and use it to propel the truck forward and backward.
 Some tractors have one drive axle, but most have two.